MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-remediation.md

 ## Exceptions

 When you [file for an exception](tvm-security-recommendation.md#file-for-exception) from the [Security recommendations page](tvm-security-recommendation.md), you create an exception  for that security recommendation.
-You can file exceptions to exclude certain recommendation from showing up in reports and affecting your [configuration score](configuration-score.md).
+You can file exceptions to exclude certain recommendation from showing up in reports and affecting your [Microsoft Secure Score for Devices](tvm-microsoft-secure-score-devices.md).

 The exceptions you've filed will show up in the **Remediation** page, in the **Exceptions** tab.
 You can filter your view based on exception justification, type, and status.